At-Taqwa Mosque, Cirebon: History

 The mosque was founded in a village called Kejaksan.
-Initially, it consisted of two sections; one is used as the mosque called Tajug Agung (the present At-Taqwa Mosque) and the other half is used as an alun-alun (the present Kejaksan Square).
+Initially, it consisted of two sections: one is used as the mosque called Tajug Agung (the present At-Taqwa Mosque), and the other half is used as an alun-alun (the present Kejaksan Square).

 The mosque was initially named Tajug Agung, but due to the aging structure and the rising demand for an increased prayer capacity, R.M.
-Arhatha, then head of the Cirebon city Council of Religious Affairs had the idea to renovate Tajug Agung and rename it to At-Taqwa Mosque.
+Arhatha, then head of the Cirebon City Council of Religious Affairs, had the idea to renovate Tajug Agung and rename it At-Taqwa Mosque.

 The name Tajug Agung roughly corresponds to the "Great Mosque" and as there was already a great mosque located in the Kasepuhan (the present-day Great Mosque of Sang Cipta Rasa), the officials considered two mosques with the name "great mosque" is unjustifiable.
 In 1951 the reconstruction of the mosque began and it was inaugurated as At-Taqwa in 1963.